skypjack/entt/docs/md/signal.md

-All what is needed to create an instance is to specify the type of the function the delegate will _contain_, that is the signature of the free function or the member function one wants to assign to it.
+All what is needed to create an instance is to specify the type of the function the delegate will _contain_, that is the signature of the free function or the member one wants to assign to it.

 Attempting to use an empty delegate by invoking its function call operator results in undefined behavior or most likely a crash.
 Before to use a delegate,